 The performance of extension workers is crucial to the success of extension, a well-performing counsellor who can prepare an extension plan, able to prepare an extension program, able to manage extension activities and able to evaluate the outreach results to prepare a follow-up plan so that the extension activities will be sustainable in achieving the main objectives of counselling namely changing the knowledge, attitude and behaviour of farmers and their families in achieving the welfare of their households.
 According to Veithzal Rivai, 2003, performance is the result or success rate of a person as a whole over a specified period.
-Cooperative learning or the learning of cooperation is one method of learning is done by dividing the responsibility to work together on the task in achieving its objectives.
-Cooperative learning informal learning activities are often implemented in study groups or lab, but in non-formal learning activities, especially agricultural extension.
+Cooperative learning or the learning of cooperative learning informal learning activities are often implemented in study groups or lab, but in non-formal learning activities, especially agricultural extension has not been done, therefore it is necessary to study the implementation of cooperative learning in participatory agricultural extension.
 (Nataliningsih, 2016).
 Good cooperation between agricultural extension agents and farmers in conducting participatory education can have an impact on the increase of farmer group classes.
 The improvement of the farmer group class is an indication of the success of the extension system.
 The whole group of farmers divided into four: 1) the beginner farmer group class, 2) the further farmer group, 3) the middle farmer group, 4) the main farmer group class.

-Based on field observations indicating that agricultural extension workers in the district of Bandung have not shown optimal performance indicated by extension attendance rate is less than 75%, there is no regular schedule for an extension, no strategic plan and steps to be taken in helping farmers face problems in the field.
-The total number of extension workers in the district of Bandung are 1) Agricultural Extension workers as many as 60 people, 2) Animal Husbandry instructor as many as 8 people, 3) Fisheries Extension 4 persons, 4) Forestry Extension as many as 8 people.
+Based on field observations indicating that agricultural extension workers in the district of Bandung have not shown optimal performance indicated by extension attendance rate is less than 35%, there is no regular schedule for an extension, no strategic plan and steps to be taken in helping farmers face problems in the field.
+The total number of extension workers in the district of Bandung are 1) Agricultural Extension workers as many as 60 people, 2) Animal Husbandry instructor as many as 8 people, 3) Fisheries Extension 4 persons 4) Forestry Extension as many as 8 people.
 This research is focused on the extension of agriculture as a research object.
-The purpose of this research is to evaluate the extension worker's performance from the perspective of competence, motivation and environment of extension worker in order to improve extension worker performance in Bandung district.
+The purpose of this research is to evaluate the extension worker's performance mon the perspective of competence, motivation and environment of extension worker in order to improve extension worker performance in Bandung district.